serokell/blog-posts/Haskell Parser Combinators/article.md

   --   pure (f' output, rest')
 ```

-In our `Monad` instance, as usual, we set `return = pure`.
+In our `Monad` instance, we set `return = pure` as usual.
 Our bind is more interesting: we try to run the given parser with the input, and if it succeeds, we give the produced output (of type `a`) to our continuation `k`, which produces a parser that is executed with the remainder of the output.

 ```hs
 instance Monad (Parser i e) where